patchamama/prototype-fast-dev-nodeJS-API/README.md

 - `Prototype` to `Blog`
 - `prototype` to `blog`

-## Perform CRUD operations after modified the prototype
+## Perform CRUD operations after modifying the prototype

 The file [requests/prototype.rest](requests/prototype.rest) can be used as a basis for performing CRUD operations on the modified model based on the controller operations (which must also be modified).

-_About the use of .rest files and REST Clients, the follow [section](https://github.com/patchamama/prototype-fast-dev-nodeJS-API#adding-users) can help._
+_About the use of .rest files and REST Clients, the following [section](https://github.com/patchamama/prototype-fast-dev-nodeJS-API#adding-users) can help._

 # Testing